saylesss88/nix-book/src/Understanding_Nix_Functions_2.md

 The result of import `./autotools.nix pkgs` is that second, inner function:
 `attrs: derivation (defaultAttrs // attrs)`.
-This inner function is then bound to your `mkDerivation` variable, making it ready to be called with just the specific attributes for your package (like `name` and `src`).
+This inner function is then bound to the `mkDerivation` variable, making it ready to be called with just the specific attributes for your package (like `name` and `src`).

 **Understanding the `attrs` Argument**